garv-shah/software-dev/SAT/README.md

-This SAT covers a majority of Software Development as a subject, and for this project, I have chosen to develop an app for my school Maths Club.
+This SAT covers Garv Shah's project for Software Development, where an app for the CGS Maths Club has been developed.
-Below is a directory of my work, organised by each outcome/section :D
+Below is a directory of work, organised by each outcome/section:

 # SAT Preparations (pre-outcomes)